 SureFire TIR Lenses

 SureFire has developed numerous lights with optics specifically designed for long-range use, the most effective being our proprietary Total Internal Reflection (TIR).
-Available in 17 mm or 22 mm diameters, depending upon the model, they produce true high-candela spotlight beam configuration when compared to our MaxVision Beam® and parabolic reflector models.
+Available in 17 mm or 22 mm diameters, depending upon the model, they produce a true high-candela spotlight beam configuration when compared to our MaxVision Beam® and parabolic reflector models.
 TIR lenses feature primarily refracting elements, but as their name implies, they also utilize reflection.
 They are precision-molded from a clear, tough cyclo-olefin polymer that surrounds the LED emitter and gathers virtually all the light produced, then reflects and refracts it forward in a carefully designed configuration.
 Typically this configuration is a comparatively “tight” brighter central cone of light that throws light extended distances, surrounded by a cone containing the remainder of the emitted light that provides illumination for your peripheral vision.
 The M600DF Scout Light and X400V are a seminal TIR lens-equipped models in our comprehensive family of WeaponLights, and a number of SureFire handheld lights, such as our EDCL2-T, also feature this groundbreaking lens technology.

 SureFire Parabolic Reflectors